CumulusNetworks/docs/content/cumulus-linux-41/Whats-New/_index.md

 ## What's New in Cumulus Linux 4.1.0

-Cumulus Linux 4.1.0 supports new platforms, provides bug fixes, and contains several new features and improvements:
+Cumulus Linux 4.1.0 supports new platforms, provides bug fixes, and contains several new features and improvements.

 ### New Platforms in 4.1.0